 Most customers use our web browser-based design and editing software to create personalized materials.
 In addition, customers are able to upload their own designs to our system.
-Customers who want us to perform some or all of the design work can contact our design service representatives, who will provide custom designs free of charge.
+Customers who want us to perform some or all of the design work can contact our design service representatives, who will provide custom designs.

-Broad Range of Products
+Broad Range of Products and Services